 - Ph.D. or other earned terminal degree in the field of appointment or closely-related field

-- Evidence of peer-reviewed scholarly achievement in the last four years
+- Evidence of peer-reviewed scholarly achievement in the last five years

 - Faculty appointment within unit